How to Automate Invoice Data Entry (and Stop Wasting Hours Each Week)

 Why manual entry is a problem worth solving

-- A team processing 200 invoices per month spends roughly20–30 hours on pure data entry.
+- A team processing 200 invoices per month spends roughly 20–30 hours on pure data entry.

-- Human error rates in manual data entry average1 in 20 fields — meaning 5% of your invoices contain at least one mistake.
+- Human error rates in manual data entry average 1 in 20 fields — meaning 5% of your invoices contain at least one mistake.

 - Correcting errors after the fact costs 3–5× more than preventing them at the source.

-How AI-powered OCR actually works
+How AI-powered invoice OCR actually works

 Modern invoice automation is not the fragile template-matching of old tools.
 Today's best systems use large language models (LLMs) trained on millions of documents to understand invoice layouts regardless of format, language, or quality.